Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Introduction

 \section{Introduction}

 \begin{quote} \end{quote}

 In the movie \textit{Finch}, set in a post-apocalyptic future, an intelligent robot navigates complex themes, underscoring the importance of interactive safety with its human master.
-Once speculative, this portrayal is now increasingly plausible with the rise of visually-conditioned language models (VLMs)~\cite{wang2024mmpt, xu2024vision} capable of seamlessly interpreting both visual and linguistic contexts.
-A notable realization of this potential can be seen in Vision-Language Action (VLA) models~\cite{wang2024towards, ding2025quar, kim24openvla, wen2024tinyvla}, which integrate VLMs into robotic systems to enable end-to-end learning that encompasses both high-level planning and the generation of low-level robot control actions.
-While VLA models demonstrate a promising step toward generalist robotic intelligence, they also introduce potential vulnerabilities that remain underexplored.
-This work addresses the pressing need to investigate the new attack surfaces associated with VLA-based robotic systems.
+Once speculative, this portrayal is now increasingly plausible with the rise of Large Vision Language Models~(LVLMs)~\cite{wang2024mmpt, xu2024vision}, capable of seamlessly interpreting both visual and linguistic contexts.
+A notable realization of this potential can be seen in Vision-Language-Action (VLA) models~\cite{wang2024towards, ding2025quar, kim24openvla, wen2024tinyvla}, which integrate LVLMs into robotic systems to enable end-to-end learning that encompasses both high-level trajectory planning and low-level robot action control.
+While VLA models demonstrate a promising step toward generalist robotic intelligence, they also introduce potential vulnerabilities that remain largely underexplored.
+This work, in light of this view, pioneers the understanding of the pressing need to investigate the new attack surfaces associated with VLA-based robotic systems.

 To gain deeper insights into these vulnerabilities, we analyze VLA-based models and general robotic operations, highlighting two key characteristics crucial for designing effective adversarial attacks.
 First, creating attack objectives for robotic systems requires consideration of the physical dynamics and constraints intrinsic to robotic movement.
 Conventional adversarial attacks, in this case, often fail to produce significant deviations in intended actions because they disregard these constraints.
 Second, VLA models generate control signals that function as a time series of \textit{K-class} predictions (see \S\ref{preliminary}), making it essential to design attacks that exploit the temporal dependencies within these sequences to cause substantial disruptions in robotic behavior.
 Achieving attacks that are effective in both digital simulations and real-world environments remains critical yet challenging.